Inputs for Indoor Water Use are:

-- Greywater (%): untreated waste water which has not come into contact with toilet waste.
-Greywater is considered not suitable for human consumption, but can be treated and a substitute water source for laundry equipment, toilet flushing, and outdoor irrigation.
+Greywater (%): untreated wastewater which has not come into contact with toilet waste.
+Greywater is considered not suitable for human consumption, but can be treated to be used as a substitute water source for laundry equipment, toilet flushing, and outdoor use (irrigation).

 - Clothes washers

 - Ice Machines

 The Indoor Water Use calculation method follows (BD+C) LEED v4.0 WE p2,c2 - Indoor Water Use Reduction credit, and AIA's COTE TopTen Toolkit: Measure 4 - Design for Water tool, section 1 - Indoor Water Use.

 The four indoor water use related results are Indoor Reduction, Indoor LEED Points, Indoor WUI, Indoor Water Use by Building Type, and Indoor Water Use Breakdown bar graph.
 The difference between baseline fixture flow rates and low flow rates determine indoor water use reduction.
 The LEED rating systems for indoor water use reduction is on a 1 to 6 point scale and based on a %reduction threshold (table below).